Perfect Strangers (2003 film)

 Perfect Strangers is a 2003 New Zealand film directed by Gaylene Preston and starring Sam Neill and Rachael Blake.

 Plot

-Melanie (Rachael Blake) is a waitress who works at an unnamed restaurant, presumably in New Zealand.
-One night, she meets a man (Sam Neill), they spend some time together, before Melanie asks him if he wants to go home.
-He says sure, and asks: "Your place or mine?"
-She answers with his, and they go to a dock, where his small boat is.
-After a short time, she passes out, and when she wakes up, they're in the middle of open ocean, with land nowhere in sight.
+Melanie (Rachael Blake) is a waitress who works at an unnamed restaurant, in New Zealand.
+One night, she meets a man (Sam Neill), they spend some time together, before Melanie asks him if he wants to go home together.
+Choosing to go to his place, they go to a dock where a small boat is.
+Melanie passes out, and only wakes up when they in the middle of open ocean.
+It transpires that the man has taken her to his island, where he wants her to stay and for them to be in a romantic relationship.
+Despite sexual attraction between the pair, Melanie cannot recover from the shock of being brought to a deserted island without her approval, and distrusts the man's motives.